oasis-main/oasis-rpi/README.md

 ```
 sudo apt-get install -y git
 ```
-Use git to clone the oasis-grow repository into `/home/pi`:
+Use git to clone theoasis-grow repository into `/home/pi`:
 ```
 cd ~
 git clone https://github.com/oasis-gardens/oasis-grow
 ```
 Change permissions and run the `master_setup.sh` script found in the repository's root directory.
 If you wish to run `controller.py` automatically at startup, at the `-b` flag.
 ```
-cd oasis-grow
+cdoasis-grow
 chmod +x install.sh
  . /install.sh -b    #-b flag starts the bootloader, causing the interface to launch on startup in the background via rc-local.
 ```